ndzn/lastfm-obsoverlay/readme.md

 # Spotify/LastFM OBS Overlay

 > ### Warning: This is a very experimental solution.
-And breaks time to time.
+And may break time to time.
 > A solution that allows you to show your current song on [LastFM](https://www.last.fm/)/[Spotify](https://www.spotify.com/) as an overlay in [OBS](https://obsproject.com/) with no login, local software or api keys needed, just set a username.